 The tax office focuses on the payments made to a majority shareholder, which needs to be taxed as either a salary or a dividend.

-Can a shareholder not just simply repay a shareholder loan?
+Can a shareholder not just repay a shareholder loan?

-A minority shareholder has the option of either repaying a shareholder loan with 10,05% p.a. interest or repairing the shareholder loan using the methods described below.
+A minority shareholder can repay a shareholder loan with 10,05% p.a. interest or repair the loan using the methods described below.